-I am a mathematical modeller interested in developing and fitting models for infectious disease, using data driven approaches.
+I am a mathematical modeller and data scientist interested in using data-driven approaches to develop models to help understand the world.
 I studied Mathematics at the University of Durham, completing an MMath degree in 2014.
 I then completed a Masters in Advanced Mathematical Biology at the University of York.
-As part of my thesis project I spent a summer at the University of Glasgow, studying the patterns of drug resistance in E-coli. across various species in Tanzanaia.
+As part of my thesis project, I spent a summer at the University of Glasgow, studying the patterns of drug resistance in E-coli. across various species in Tanzania.
 I am currently completing a PhD in social medicine at the University of Bristol, studying the deployment of the BCG vaccine in the UK.
-I am also currently working part time as a data scientist at Funding Circle developing dashboards for predictive models and conducting ad hoc analysis.
+I also work as a data scientist at Funding Circle developing predictive models and conducting ad hoc analysis.

 PhD in Social Medicine, 2018

 University of Bristol

 This shiny app has been developed to allow the exploration of the parameter space of compartmental infectious disease models.
 It is designed to be used as a teaching aid when introducing people to the concepts behind infectious disease models without requiring them to interact with the underlying code.
 A number of infectious disease models are included, such as a Susceptible, Exposed, Infected, Recovered model.
 Source code available here.